-For a split-second they both hesitate, then walk toward each other and squeeze each others’ forearms.
+For a split-second they both hesitate, then they lean forward and squeeze each others’ forearms.
 An Evermoor version of an Earthling handshake.

 “No need, Kai Yetshaw.
 I plead yours.”
-Ren reply isn’t as stilted, but it’s pretty close.
+Ren’s reply isn’t as stilted, but it’s pretty close.

 “All is forgiven.
 And don’t call me Yetshaw.
 I gave up that name long ago.”

 Gyrax chuckles.
-“You and your video games.
-I can still picture you staring at the screen, clicking away at that damned controller.
-Honestly, you were more fun to watch than the game itself.”
+“You and your games.
+I can still picture you staring at the screen, clicking away at that damned controller.”

-“Questing through Fallout while you chewed a rawhide or plastic squeaky.
-Those were good times.”
+“Questing through Fallout while you sat on the couch with a rawhide or squeaky.
+Good times.”

-“But you didn’t realize it—not back then.”
+“But you didn’t realize it—not then.”
 He reaches out and ruffles my hair.
 “Now you do.”

-I’m a little thrown by the reversal of roles (usually I’m the one who’s petting him) but it’s not a big deal.
-Gribbles/Gyrax is a whole lot more than I ever imagined.
-I’m super grateful for it, because without his friendship \, I’d be stuck listening to Grumpy McGrumperson (my nickname for Ren) and a couple of mercenaries.
+I’m a little thrown by the reversal of roles (usually I’m the one petting him) but a second later I realize it isn’t a big deal.
+Gribbles/Gyrax is a way cooler than I ever could have hoped for.
+If he wasn’t around, I’d be stuck listening to Grumpy McGrumperson (my nickname for Ren) and some shady mercenaries.
 (Which is what Elier and Lucky are, when you get right down to it).

-Elier Finn is a High Taire Duelist, a title earned after four hundred duels, all witnessed by Arbiter Duelists (the highest rank attainable, and the closest thing to a government official).
-He’s won all but one duel (it ended in a draw) against a woman named Idinia Skyfold.
-Due to her weaponry—a bladed forearm brace and a double-edged short sword—her style was centered around grappling and entangling.
-Elier, who uses a pair of twin cavalry sabers, was unable to keep her from closing the distance.
+Elier Finn is one rank higher—he’s a High Taire Duelist, a title earned after four hundred duels, all witnessed by an Arbiter Duelist (the highest rank attainable, and also the closest thing in the Taires to a government official).
+He’s won all but one fight (it ended in a draw) against a woman named Idinia Skyfold.
+Due to her weapons—a bladed forearm brace and a double-edged short sword—her style gravitated toward grappling and entangling.
+Elier, who uses a pair of cavalry sabers, was unable to keep her from closing the distance.

-“Typically, I control the rhythm with range and tempo,” he says.
-“Dual sabers allow me to attack quickly, one-two, one-two—” he demonstrates with his hands in an alternating pattern, “—or defend and attack at the same time.
-It takes longer to learn, but increases my versatility.
+“Typically, I control rhythm with range and cadence,” he says.
+“Two sabers quicken my tempo: one-two, one-two—” he demonstrates with his hands in an alternating pattern, “and allow me to defend and attack at the same time.
 I am as comfortable against one as I am against ten.”